-28. (1.9.)
-Governing bodies of a pension fund or agents who exercise ownership rights of a pension fund, should disclose the information on their engagement with the companies the pension fund invests in, including voting and engagement rights, in order to safeguard sustainable returns in the long term.
-Investment, voting and engagement activities should be reported to pension fund members and stakeholders on a regular basis.39 Financial disclosures on ESG matters40 (e.g. carbon footprints) should help investors appropriately assess and price ESG risks and opportunities, therefore creating the right incentives for investors, as well as help pension fund governing bodies, members and their beneficiaries understand the risks of pension fund investment and make more informed investment decisions.
+Governing bodies of a pension fund or agents who exercise the ownership rights of a pension fund, should exercise ownership rights and disclose the information on their engagement with the companies the pension fund invests in, including voting and engagement rights, in order to safeguard sustainable returns in the long term.
+Investment, voting and engagement activities should be reported to pension fund members and stakeholders on a regular basis.
+41 Information on other actions such as application of exclusionary policies, positive screening and participation in initiatives with sustainability objectives may also be disclosed.
+Financial disclosures on ESG matters42 (e.g. carbon footprints) should help investors appropriately assess and price ESG risks and opportunities, therefore creating the right incentives for investors, as well as help pension fund governing bodies, members and their beneficiaries understand the risks of pension fund investment and make more informed investment decisions.
 Pension funds should be informed about the ESG-related policies of their investees (companies) and relevant disclosures.